Chess Team: Pulse

 When George Pierce finds the decapitated remains of the mythical Lernaean Hydra in a tomb beneath the Nazca plains surrounded by Greek texts he calls on Jack Sigler for help.
-Shortly after Jacks arrival a Gen-Y security team arrive from Manifold Genetics, killing archaeologist Dr McCabe and taking the remains.
+Shortly after Jacks arrival a Gen-Y security team arrive from Manifold Genetics, killing archaeologist Dr. McCabe and taking the remains.

 Richard Ridley and Manifold have plans for the Hydra: a serum capable of regenerating tissue with horrific consequences.

 Pulse is the Chess Team's first adventure.

 Instinct

-The second book in the series sees the Chess Team operating in the jungles of Vietnam with Dr Sara Fogg (Callsign: Pawn) of the Centers for Disease Control and Prevention (CDC).
+The second book in the series sees the Chess Team operating in the jungles of Vietnam with Dr. Sara Fogg (Callsign: Pawn) of the Centers for Disease Control and Prevention (CDC).
 While being pursued by the Vietnamese People's Liberation Army Death Volunteers they must uncover the mystery of the Nguoi Rung.

-Acting on information from George Pierce, King and Dr Fogg travel to Siletz in Oregon and find it completely destroyed but for an eleven-year-old girl, Fiona Lane, the only survivor left behind by the legendary Hercules.
+Acting on information from George Pierce, King and Dr. Fogg travel to Siletz in Oregon and find it completely destroyed but for an eleven-year-old girl, Fiona Lane, the only survivor left behind by the legendary Hercules.

 Deep Blue's true identity is revealed to the team.

 Threshold

 Since the events of Instinct, King must raise Fiona Lane, the sole survivor of an attack in the Siletz reservation.
 When King receives a call that his mother has died, he goes to attend her funeral.
 After meeting his father for the seemingly first time and discovering that his mother had faked her death, King learns the truth about his parents’ past.
-While the rest of Chess Team is sent on a mission, their base, Fort Bragg is attacked by a myserious force and Fiona is kidnapped.
+While the rest of Chess Team is sent on a mission, their base, Fort Bragg is attacked by a mysterious force and Fiona is kidnapped.
 Richard Ridley has returned, seeking to eliminate the last of the world's known speakers of ancient languages, including Fiona.
 Teaming up with Alexander Diotrephes, the mythical Hercules, Chess Team races to stop Ridley from harnessing the Mother Tongue and destroying mankind.
 Meanwhile, Tom Duncan makes plans to exit his presidency and devout his time to his role as Deep Blue.

 The novel explores the concept of the universal language.